Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 bodyItem->notifyKinematicStateChange();

-This notifies the system that the model has been updated.
+This notifies of the model update.

 bodyShakeDuration -= 0.02;

-virtual void unconfigure() override
+virtual void unconfigure() override {

-subscriber = ros::Subscriber();
+node.reset(); subscriber = ros::Subscriber(); bodyItem.reset(); accelSensor.reset(); gyro.reset(); bodyShakeTimer.stop();

 }